European Stocks Rise, Nvidia Drags Down Nasdaq - UrduPoint

 - Nvidia struggles -

-Wall Street's main indices were mixed in late morning trading, with the Dow and S&P 500 advancing while the tech-heavy Nasdaq Composite was dragged down by shares in Nvidia.
+Wall Street's main indices had a mixed session, with the Dow powering higher but both the S&P 500 and Nasdaq retreating.

-Shares in the company that produces processors prized by AI firms have boomed in recent months, leading a rally that has seen Wall Street set fresh records.

 "Some profit taking seems entirely reasonable given Nvidia's meteoric rise," said David Morrison, senior market analyst at Trade Nation, noting the stock was up over 180 percent this year alone.